A Botched Vaccine Campaign For Measles Killed 15 Children in South Sudan

 The vaccine had been left unrefrigerated.
 One syringe was reused over the course of four days.

-The campaign, which took place in early May in the rural town of Kapoeta, was part of an effort by the South Sudan government to vaccinate 2 million children against measles.
+The campaign, which took place in early May in the rural town of Kapoeta, was part of an effort by the South Sudanese government to vaccinate 2 million children against measles.
 The vaccines were provided by UNICEF.
-The World Health Organization provided some training on how to administer the vaccines.
+The World Health Organization provided some training in how to administer the vaccines.

 How could something like this happen?